 Overcome Dental Anxiety with Sedation Dentistry

 Sedation dentistry uses medication to help patients feel calm, relaxed, and comfortable during dental procedures.
-The level of sedation can range from mild relaxation where you remain fully conscious to deeper sedation where you may have little memory of the procedure.
-Dr. Hardt, Dr. Cruz, and Dr. Lewis will discuss your anxiety level and medical history to recommend the sedation option best suited to your needs.
+The level of sedation ranges from mild relaxation while you stay fully alert to deeper sedation where you remember little of the appointment.
+Dr. Hardt, Dr. Cruz, and Dr. Lewis review your anxiety level, your medical history, and the procedure ahead of you, then recommend the sedation that matches what you actually need rather than the strongest option on the menu.

 Nitrous oxide is one of the safest and most widely used sedation methods in dentistry.
 Administered through a small mask placed over your nose, this mild sedative induces a relaxed, floating sensation while allowing you to remain fully conscious and responsive.
 The effects wear off within minutes after the mask is removed, meaning you can drive yourself home and resume normal activities immediately.
 Nitrous oxide is an excellent option for patients with mild to moderate anxiety and is safe for both adults and children.